critical-path/py-stargazers/README.md

 stargazers -u <user> -r <repo>
 ```

-To write the retrieved list of stargazers to disk, run stargazers with the --w option.
+To write the retrieved list of stargazers to disk, run stargazers with the -w option.

 ```
 stargazers -u <user> -w